bendwyer/ansible-collection-vmware/roles/esxi_usb_install/README.md

 Role: ESXi USB Install
 ==================

-Ansible role to automate the installation of ESXi on usb flash drives.
+Ansible role to automate the installation of ESXi using usb flash drives.
 Inspired by William Lam's article, [Automated ESXi Installation to USB using Kickstart](https://williamlam.com/2019/07/automated-esxi-installation-to-usb-using-kickstart.html)

+- Due to changes in ESXi 7.0U3a, this role **does not** install ESXi to the flash drive.
+Instead it will install ESXi to the first available local disk.
+- If you are using Secure Boot, then the `%firstboot` sections in `KS.CFG` will not run.
+More information can be found in [Using ESXi Kickstart %firstboot with Secure Boot](https://williamlam.com/2018/06/using-esxi-kickstart-firstboot-with-secure-boot.html), but the easiest fix is to disable Secure Boot while running the installation.

 Requirements
 ------------